michellhdz/YoutubeMusic-DL/README.md

+> [!CAUTION]
+> ### ⚖️ Legal Disclaimer / Descargo de Responsabilidad
+> **English:** This tool is for **educational and personal research purposes only**.
+The developer does not encourage, incite, or condone the illegal download of copyrighted material.
+By using this software, you agree that you are solely responsible for complying with the YouTube Music Terms of Service and the copyright laws applicable in your jurisdiction.
+The author is not responsible for any misuse of this tool or any potential account suspensions.
+>

 # YouTube Music DL

 A lightweight, powerful, and precision-engineered Chrome Extension to download tracks natively and directly from both the **official YouTube Music catalog** and your **personal uploaded music library**.